Ewan-lrx/ft_ssl/doc/lessons-learned.md

 This project was also, more directly, a way to push my C and general algorithmic skills.
 Implementing a well-specified algorithm from a written standard, byte by byte, with no library to lean on, forces a level of precision that's easy to skip past when just calling `hashlib.md5()` in a language like Python.
-Every design decision in this repo — the `init`/`update`/`final` pattern, the polymorphism via function pointers, the streaming approach to file handling — came out of trying to write something correct, not just something that runs.
+Every design decision in this repo, the `init`/`update`/`final` pattern, the polymorphism via function pointers, the streaming approach to file handling came out of trying to write something correct, not just something that runs.

 ## Difficulties